 He had roles in several leading television network shows such as 'Maverick', 'Sugarfoot', 'G. E. Theater', 'Cheyenne', 'I Love Lucy' and more recently, 'Columbo'.
 However, Doye never stopped recording.
 After Mercury, he had a short spell with Era Records where he cut his first ever album with vocal and instrumental backing by The Cass County Boys, namely Bert Dodson (bass fiddle), Fred Martin (accordion) and Jerry Scoggins (guitar) who had been recording as early as 1946 for ARA and later on for Decca.
 The October 1956 issue of 'Country'n'Western Jamboree' carried an article about the two-day sessions which produced the album, simply titled 'Doye'.
 Apart from the fact that they kept calling our boy, 'Doyle', they wrote : 'As we dodged microphones and cables, Era's musical director, Billy Strange,, led us in and out of control booths, echo chambers and studios, always stressing the point that, with today's records, nothing is left to chance.
 After much preparation, mellow voices blended in rich harmony, and the final result was toe-tapping rhythm that is as uniquely American as the ten gallon hat and the six gun'.
 The album mixed three new songs (of which 'According To The Evidence' and 'Bow Your Head And Pray' which were chosen for '45 release) with a number of old favorites like 'Old Shep', 'Red River Valley', Bob Wills' 'San Antonio Rose' and Jack Guthrie's 'Oklahoma Hills', all excellently arranged.
 The record was pressed in both black and red wax.
 As was often the case, the aforementioned magazine had ornamented their article with several priceless photos taken during the Era sessions which I'm all too happy to reproduce below.

-From the late '50s to the early part of the '60s, he had a contract with Sage & Sand Records.
+After Era, Doye cut a one-off single for Radio Records and then inked a contract with Sage & Sand Records.
 The recordings he laid down there are top flight Country product, often drenched with Western Swing, West Coast style like 'Take Any Number', 'I Wish I'd Stayed In The Wagon Yard' or, even more typically, 'It Takes A Lot Out Of Me'.
 There were also beautiful ballads like 'Shalley Belle' and 'Half Past A Heartache'.
 His biggest seller was 'Burning Bridges' (Sage 350), although it was Jack Scott's version which became a Top 3 hit in May 1960.
 All of the Sage cuts feature the house band, led by the incredibly talented Roy Lanham.
-The late guitarist was really in a class of his own, playing complex, sometimes oblique, chords and executing bone-chilling glissandi on the neck of his Fender that complemented Doye's warm, assured singing perfectly.
+The late guitarist was really in a class of his own, playing complex, sometimes almost oblique, chords and executing bone-chilling glissandi on the neck of his Fender that complemented Doye's warm, assured singing perfectly.
 The remake of 'Diesel Smoke' is astounding : Roy's guitar takes the role of Speedy's steel guitar in the original and he really drives the song all by himself, in the same assured manner as Eddie Cochran drove 'I. O. U.' by Jack Lewis on Crest.
 Roy's solo in the middle of the song is impeccably executed, even displaying proto-surf overtones.
 'Everybody Likes A Little Lovin' (Sage 297), a Merle Travis song, is my all-time favorite ; it rocks effortlessly and features another unmistakable solo by Lanham.
 With the annoying exception of that latter song, Doye's first five Sage 45's were compiled onto a fantastic Crown album titled 'Country Time' (CLP 5264).
 There's another splendid collection of Sage cuts on his next album, 'Crossroads' (Sage C-36).
 Beginning with the drivin' 'Run Johnny Run', the LP features several Harold Hensley compositions : 'The Blues Keep Following Me', 'You're On My Mind All The Time' and the funny and catchy 'Plant A Watermelon On My Grave', co-written with Doye and issued as a single (#357).
 Bobby Lile's 'Pick Up The Pieces' is also on board, Lanham's guitar racing with a piano this time (Lile had fine releases on 4-Star, like 'Money Talks', and on Sage).
 Doye is at his best on songs like the happy 'A Hobo' or the reflective 'Crossroads', but the icing on the cake may be that distinctly rockabilly-tinged 'Wait For The Wagon', where Roy once again works marvels.